 Skip to Content

-Read More about The Trial of Socrates by Plato (Allegory Explained)
+Read More about The Chronicles of Prydain: Allegory Explained

-Read More about The Scarlet Ibis: Allegory Explained
+Read More about The Underground Railroad Allegory Explained

 “The Kite Runner” is a novel written by Khaled Hosseini that was published in 2003.
 It is a story about a young boy named Amir who grows up in Afghanistan and experiences the horrors of war and the complexities of human relationships.
 The novel tackles themes such as friendship, betrayal, guilt, and redemption, making it …